jkeohan/react-intro-to-props/README.md

 <img src="https://i.imgur.com/HlrtO2T.png" width=300/>

 We can see here that `props` is an object and that `title` is a key.
-This will be the same pattern when we start passing in multiple props.
-Each one will be assigned a key:value pair.
+This will be the same pattern for when we start passing in multiple props.
+Each prop passed will be assigned a key:value pair.

 <hr>